Archomeda/MinecraftUPnP/README.md

 ## Features ##
-In this section are all features listed that are currently available in MinecraftUPnP.
+All features currently available in MinecraftUPnP are listed below.
 If you want a feature to be added, please submit an issue or fork this repo and do a pull request.

 ### For users ###
 Currently, the feature list for users is a bit limited.